 With visas in hand, the entrance into Shanghai was pretty smooth (as far as immigration processes go) and we hopped into a taxi to our hotel, the Radisson Blu New World.
 We arrived after midnight so a taxi was our only option but we were pleasantly surprised that the 50min trip only cost us 300 yuan which is around £30.

-Needless to say that our 3am arrival at our hotel meant we hit the pillows hard and fast, waking up late morning to meet our tour guide for the day, an old colleague of ours who had moved to Shanghai.
+Naturally a 3am arrival at our hotel meant we hit the pillows hard and fast, waking up late morning to meet our tour guide for the day, an old colleague of ours who had moved to Shanghai.

 He took us to a range of places, some pretty unusual and some more touristy but it was the perfect day.
 We started with a trip to a park just across the road from our hotel which is relatively famous amongst the locals for one very special reason.
 When you enter, the first thing you notice are the rows of open umbrellas lining the sides of the park.
 Each one had a piece of paper pegged to it containing the paper version of an online dating profile.